 Sara is a member of the Royal College of Defence Studies, the Advisory Board for the Oxford University Centre for Criminology and a trustee and board member of the Police Foundation.
 She is a graduate of Durham University, also holding a Master of Studies (MSt) degree in Applied Criminology and Police Management from Cambridge University alongside honorary doctorates from Oxford Brookes University and Buckinghamshire New University.

-Sara was awarded the Queen’s Police Medal in 2006 and made a Commander in the Order of the British Empire in 2011.
+Sara was awarded the Queen’s Police Medal in 2006 and made a Commander of the Order of the British Empire in 2011.
+She was made a Dame Commander of the Order of the British Empire in 2019.
 She has also been recognised with a Career Achievement Award from the Police Training Authority Trustees and the Sir Robert Peel Medal for Outstanding Leadership in Evidence-Based Policing.
 She is an honorary Air Commodore in the Royal Air Force supporting the work of the auxiliary police squadron.

 “I am delighted to take up this crucial role as the UK’s Independent Anti-Slavery Commissioner.
 I am determined to build on the good work of my predecessor and look forward to bringing my experience in policing, supporting victims of crime, to bear in this role.